DandDsRTT/rtt-library/README.md

 # The RTT Library

-Regular Temperament Theory (RTT) utilities, implemented in [Wolfram Language](https://www.wolfram.com/language/) ( formerly Mathematica), a popular and capable programming language for working with math.
+This library contains Regular Temperament Theory (RTT) utilities implemented in [Wolfram Language](https://www.wolfram.com/language/) (formerly Mathematica), a popular and capable programming language for working with math.

 The `main.m` module here is the top-level module for the entire library.
 It contains global variables and utilities for math, data structures, parsing/formatting, etc.